prasgane/prasgane.github.io/about_me/about me.md

   caption: "Flatiron at Boulder, CO"
 author: prashant
 ---
 Hello!
-I am a research faculty at the Mechanical and Aerospace Engineering department at the University of Florida's Research Engineering Education Facility (UF REEF) in Shalimar Florida.
+I am Prashant and I am a research engineer at the Mechanical and Aerospace Engineering department at the University of Florida's Research Engineering Education Facility (UF REEF) in Shalimar Florida.
+My research focuses on developing estimation and control for autonomous agents in a indoor environment.
+I have also worked on computer vision and
 I work at the Autonomous Vehicles lab and function as a research engineer/ lab manager.
 My research interest are in estimation and control for autonomous agents in an indoor environment.
 I am also interested in Machine learning (both deep learning and bayesian inference) and agricultural robotics.